Jeremy Hunt: Backbencher (2019–2022)

 Returning to the backbenches, Hunt founded Patient Safety Watch in October 2019, with the charity seeking to establish data to report on patient safety and harm in care, continuing the work on safety he started as Health Secretary.
 He chairs the organisation and said he planned to invest considerable sums of money into it.
-However according to The Guardian two thirds of its income is spent on the salary of Hunt's former political advisor who was sacked over a previous lobbying scandal.
+However, according to The Guardian, two thirds of its income is spent on the salary of Hunt's former political advisor who was sacked over a previous lobbying scandal.

-Hunt held his seat at the 2019 general election.
+At the 2019 general election, Hunt was again re-elected with a decreased vote share of 53.3% and a decreased majority of 8,817.

 He was elected as the new chair of the Health and Social Care Select Committee in January 2020, succeeding Sarah Wollaston.
 In February 2020, Hunt called for an inquiry into the National Health Service after the publishing of many reports regarding infant mortality in NHS hospitals.

 In March 2020, Hunt expressed disapproval of the Government's response to the emerging COVID-19 pandemic, criticising the Government for still allowing "external visits to care homes" and "not preventing mass gatherings".

 Hunt voted against Boris Johnson in the 2022 vote of confidence and urged other colleagues to do the same.

 His book, Zero: Eliminating unnecessary deaths in a post-pandemic NHS, argues for "candour, a no-blame culture and a sincere determination to treat every mistake as an opportunity to learn how to do better next time".
-He writes that in the NHS there are 150 preventable deaths each week and draws on the experience of the airline industry to advocate a shift from a blame culture to a learning culture.
+He writes that in the NHS there are 150 preventable deaths each week, and draws on the experience of the airline industry to advocate a shift from a blame culture to a learning culture.